ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 -rwxrwx--x 1 death death 1539 Aug 25  2023 getDreams.py
 ```

-Remember that we saw a script having a similar name in the `/opt` directory.
-This might be thesame script so let's read it.
+Remember that we saw a script with a similar name in the `/opt` directory.
+This might be the same script so let's read it.
 ```bash
 lucien@dreaming:~$ cat /opt/getDreams.py
 import mysql.connector